mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![New project in Papyrus](images/pap_model_uml.png)

 Click Next.
 In the next window enter the project name as EmployeeHubModel.
 Select the model file name as EmployeeHubModel.
 For the location, uncheck "Use default location".
 For location, browse to the employeeHub/data/papyrus folder you created in Step 1.
+To this path append EmployeeHubModel.

 ![New project in Papyrus](images/emp_setup4.png)